 For purposes of this effects analysis, Sacramento River flows that exceed 12,360 cfs or fall below 7,500 cfs within the green sturgeon spawning reach and during the spawning period are considered to adversely affect green sturgeon spawning habitat.
 Note that the lower flow threshold is not based on evidence of less suitable spawning habitat conditions at flows below 7,500 cfs, but rather on the lack of evidence that the lower flows are as suitable.
 Green sturgeon spawning in the Sacramento River has been observed from upstream of GCID (RM 200) (near Hamilton City) to Inks Creek (RM 265), and possibly to the confluence with Cow Creek (RM 277) (Heublein et al. 2017b).
 The adults spawn primarily from March through July, although they periodically spawn in late summer and fall (as late as October) (Heublein et al. 2009, 2017b, NMFS 2018b).

-During March through July, CALSIM II estimates of mean monthly flows below RBDD under Alternatives 1-3 and the NAA range from about 5,400 cfs in April of critically dry water years to about 14,500 cfs in April of wet years (Table 11ST-1).
-Differences in flows between Alternatives 1-3 and the NAA are less than 5% in most months, but flows are 8% to 14% lower under all project alternatives in March of dry, below normal, and above normal water years, and about 8% lower for all the project alternatives in May of critically dry years (Table 11-ST1).
-The reductions in mean flows during March of above normal years bring the flows closer to the upper flow threshold, 12,360 cfs, for reductions in spawning WUA, but all the project alternative flows (about 15,900 cfs to 16,100 cfs) are well above the threshold.
-The other months and water year types with appreciable flow reductions all have flows within the range of uniform WUA, 7,500 cfs to 12,360 cfs, so no effects on spawning are expected.
-Differences in flow results between Alternatives 1-3 and the NAA for the Sacramento River at Bend Bridge (RM 258), near the upper limit of the green sturgeon spawning distribution in the Sacramento River, shows no flow changes between the NAA and the project alternatives outside the uniform WUA range (Table 11-ST2).
-At Hamilton City (RM 197), which is near lower end of the spawning distribution, reductions in mean flow during March are similar to those at RBDD, but the flow reductions in May of critically dry years result in flows under the project alternatives that are further from the low flow threshold of 7,500 cfs than the NAA flow (Table 11-ST3), which might result in a reduction in WUA.
-Hamilton City flows also increase under the project alternatives in July of dry and critically dry years, and above normal and below normal water years for Alternative 3.
+During March through July, CALSIM II estimates of mean monthly flows below RBDD under Alternatives 1, 2, and 3 and the NAA range from about 5,400 cfs in April of Critically Dry Water Years to about 14,500 cfs in April of Wet Water Years (Table 11ST-1).
+Differences in flows between Alternatives 1, 2, and 3 and the NAA are less than 5% in most months, but flows are 8% to 14% lower under Alternatives 1, 2, and 3 in March of Dry, Below Normal, and Above Normal Water Years, and about 8% lower for Alternatives 1, 2, and 3 in May of Critically Dry Water Years (Table 11-44).
+The reductions in mean flows during March of Above Normal Water Years bring the flows closer to the upper flow threshold, 12,360 cfs, for reductions in spawning WUA, but all the flows for Alternatives 1, 2, and 3 (about 15,900 cfs to 16,100 cfs) are well above the threshold.
+The other months and water year types with appreciable flow reductions all have flows within the range of uniform WUA, 7,500 cfs to 12,360 cfs, so no adverse effect on spawning is expected.
+Differences in flow results between Alternatives 1, 2, and 3 and the NAA for the Sacramento River at Bend Bridge (RM 258), near the upper limit of the green sturgeon spawning distribution in the Sacramento River, shows no flow changes between the NAA and Alternatives 1, 2, and 3 outside the uniform WUA range (Table 11-45).
+At Hamilton City (RM 197), which is near lower end of the spawning distribution, reductions in mean flow during March are similar to those at RBDD, but the flow reductions in May of Critically Dry Water Years result in flows under Alternatives 1, 2, and 3 that are further from the low flow threshold of 7,500 cfs than the NAA flow (Table 11-46), which might result in a reduction in WUA.
+Hamilton City flows also increase under Alternatives 1, 2, and 3 in July of Dry and Critically Dry Water Years, and Above Normal and Below Normal Water Years for Alternative 3.
 However, all these flow changes occur within the range of uniform spawning WUA.

-Table 11-ST1.
+Table 11-44.
 CALSIM II Monthly Average Flow (cfs) by Month and Water Year Type Below Red Bluff Diversion Dam for the No Action Alternative (NAA) and Alternatives 1A, 1B, 2, and 3, and Percent Differences between Them (in Parentheses).